appcanary/agent/README.md

 ## Installation

-1. This project depends on a working golang and ruby environment.
+1. This project depends on a working golang and ruby environment, as well as docker.
 2. First, let's set up go.
 Go to your `$GOPATH` and type:

   `go get github.com/appcanary/agent`